muhammadsami3/task-manager/README.md

 This Application allows users to manage their tasks.

 # APIs
-please review the file `./task-manager-openapi.pdf` & `./task-manager-openapi.yaml`
+Review the file `./task-manager-openapi.pdf` or `./task-manager-openapi.yaml`

 # Features
 1. Create/manage your own account